 Car Rental Alternative

 If you plan to do a lot of traveling within a local area, especially in popular beach resort areas where taxi fares are considerably higher than those in colonial towns and cities, you might consider renting a small car.
 Rates for car rental in Mexico are coming down a lot; if you get a quote from Mexperience, your rate will include compulsory third party insurance, all fees, taxes and unlimited mileage.
-See Car Rental in Mexico for our guide about renting a car, and get a Car Rental quote from our Travel Services section.
+See Car Rental in Mexico for our guide about renting a car.

 Here are a few tips to help you travel effectively by cab in Mexico, based on recent travel experiences: